Conflux-Chain/conflux-documentation/docs/espace/tutorials/upgradableContract/uups.md

 import "@openzeppelin/contracts-upgradeable/proxy/utils/UUPSUpgradeable.sol";
 import "@openzeppelin/contracts-upgradeable/access/OwnableUpgradeable.sol";

-contract Counter is UUPSUpgradeable, OwnableUpgradeable {
+// An upgradeable counter contract with UUPS pattern contract Counter is UUPSUpgradeable, OwnableUpgradeable {
+    // Counter value
     uint256 private count;

+    // Event emitted when count changes
     event CountChanged(uint256 count);

+    // Initializes the contract, setting up ownership and upgrade capabilities
-    function initialize() public initializer {
+    // This function replaces the constructor and can only be called once due to the initializer modifier function initialize() public initializer {
-        __Ownable_init(msg.sender);
-        __UUPSUpgradeable_init();
+        // Initialize the Ownable module
+        // This function sets up the contract's ownership, making msg.sender the initial owner
+        // It's part of the OwnableUpgradeable contract from OpenZeppelin __Ownable_init(msg.sender);

+        // Initialize the UUPSUpgradeable module
+        // This sets up the necessary state variables for the UUPS (Universal Upgradeable Proxy Standard) pattern
+        // It's part of the UUPSUpgradeable contract from OpenZeppelin __UUPSUpgradeable_init();
     }

+    // Increments the counter by 1
     function increment() public {
         count += 1;
         emit CountChanged(count);
     }

+    // Returns the current count
     function getCount() public view returns (uint256) {
         return count;
     }

-    function _authorizeUpgrade(address newImplementation) internal override onlyOwner {}
+    // Authorizes an upgrade (only owner can call) function _authorizeUpgrade(address newImplementation) internal override onlyOwner {}
 }

 ```

 2. Create the upgraded CounterV2 contract in `contracts/CounterV2.sol`: